sanika-bhor/Mysql/Notes/Views.md

 - This query selects the first_name and last_name of employees from the high_earners view who have a salary greater than $80,000.

+### Example 3: Sorting Data from a View
+You can order the results retrieved from a view:

+*Example*:
+sql
+SELECT employee_id, first_name, salary
+FROM high_earners
+ORDER BY salary DESC;

+*Explanation:*

+- This query selects the employee_id, first_name, and salary from the high_earners view and orders the results by salary in descending order.